 Increase in Demand for Smart Buildings

 5G is bringing another layer of integration into our homes and businesses allowing devices to communicate with each other and allowing users to easily connect.

 Smart cities, schools, transportation, hospitals, etc., will be powered by wireless tech and increased connectivity.
 Contractors and technicians with experience in smart technology and systems will succeed as we navigate into this new future.
 This includes the implementation of these new technologies and an understanding of how this ecosystem can help people better connect with systems that make their lives easier.

 High Tech PPE

-High tech wearables and personal protective equipment is finding its way into the electrical industry.
+High tech wearables and personal protective equipment are finding their way into the electrical industry.
 This takes equipment to a new level, providing smart protection and organization with important information.

-Microgrids are localized grids that operate on their own.
+Microgrids are local grids that operate on their own.
 Since they can run alone, they can strengthen grid resilience and help lower the risks of grid disturbances when the main grid is down.

 Microgrids support an overall efficient grid by using renewable energy sources, like solar, wind, and hydropower.
 The use of local energy sources helps reduce energy loss, resulting in increased efficiency of the electric system.

-The electrical industry is driven by the need for security, resiliency, and remote areas’ electrification — all of which can be solved by implementing microgrids.
+The electrical industry is driven by the need for security, resiliency, and remote areas’ electrification — which microgrids can solve.

-Electrical engineers and contractors should be equipped with the necessary knowledge to succeed in the digital shift in the electrical industry.
+Electrical engineers and contractors need the necessary knowledge to succeed in the digital shift in the electrical industry.
 Digital integration offers increased productivity, efficiency, and safety, all of which impact the individual electrician and the entire organization.